HL7/daf-research/pages/_includes/daf-research-guidance.md

         ]
       },

 * Observation.component.code - Set this to the actual property being measured.
-(For e.g Height, Weight, Patient etc)
+(For example, Height, Weight, Patient etc.)
 * Observation.component.value - Set this to the aggregate value or the value corresponding to the filter/stratifier code.
 * Observation.component.interpretation - Set this to Count, Average etc for the first occurrence and "None" for the second occurrence.
 * Observation.component.referenceRange - Set this to the Low and High values that are the boundaries used for value calculation.